 Are your members satisfied with their membership experience?
 You won’t know if you don’t ask.
 Provide feedback loops and prompt members to share their thoughts on their experiences.
 What’s the worst that could happen?
 You’ve given them the opportunity to spout off to you (instead of on social media) about how crummy your organization is?
 Even if (or when) this happens, the intelligence gathered from those dissatisfied cohorts is invaluable.
 No one likes to read hate mail, but it can be incredibly useful for uncovering problems.
 If enough members complain about the same thing, you’ll have a good idea of an area of improvement the organization needs to focus on.

 - Show Your Appreciation

 As members take action within your organization, whether it be attending an event, sharing a product review or signing up for a newsletter subscription, be sure to follow up with them and show your appreciation for their participation.
 It’s true what your mother said, “A thank you goes a long way.”
 An email, a shout-out on social media, or a mailed letter that expresses your appreciation can do wonders in making people feel valued.
 And valued members are loyal members.
 For your most active members, you may even want to reward them for their ongoing contributions and make them feel even more special (e.g., VIP programs).

 Don’t let the revolving door of membership hit you on the way out.
 Value the members you have and help them have a positive relationship with your brand and your community.
-If you’d like to know more about how to drive member retention or discuss a retention-building strategy for your organization, contact me or Chris Barnes today.
+If you’d like to know more about how to drive member retention or discuss a retention-building strategy for your organization, contact me or send us a note today.